Generic popup message

 Jean Parkinson teaches Applied Linguistics and TESOL at Victoria University of Wellington, New Zealand.
 Her research interests include Language for Specific Purposes, science discourse, and language use in vocational education.
 Recent publications include articles in English for Specific Purposes, Vocations and Learning and International Journal of Bilingual Education and Bilingualism.

-Dr Ana Pellicer-Sánchez is a Senior Lecturer in Applied Linguistics and TESOL at the UCL Institute of Education.
+Assoc Prof Ana Pellicer-Sánchez is an Associate Professor of Applied Linguistics and TESOL at the UCL Institute of Education.
 Her research interests centre around the teaching and learning of vocabulary in a second/foreign language.
 Her most recent research examines the incidental acquisition of single words and multi-word expressions from reading using the eye-tracking methodology.
 Recent books include Understanding Formulaic Language (Routledge, in press) (co-authored with Siyanova-Chanturia) and Eye tracking: A Guide for Applied Linguistics Research (CUP, 2018) (co-authored with Conklin and Carrol).

 Cynthia White is Professor of Applied Linguistics, Massey University, New Zealand.
 She has published widely on distance and online learning, learner autonomy, learning strategies, and agency and emotion in language learning and teaching.
 Her most recent work is on the agency of EAP practitioners in transitioning to scholarship.

 Dr Johanna Motteram is an experienced English language teacher and language assessment specialist based in Singapore.
 She works with British Council colleagues globally to develop tests and deliver evidence-based programs to support English language learning.
 She also provides advice on assessment related problems to governments, schools and other stakeholders.